heunland/writing/work/KFS.md

 TODO: update links.
+TODO: intro paragraph about what Storj is
+TODO: more discussion of results

 Our farmers store a lot of files, on a wide variety of hardware.
 Storj Share runs on everything from Raspberry Pis, to blades in server farms.
 In addition to the technical challenges of building and maintaining a distributed network, it turns out that writing, reading, and managing thousands of files on the same device presents some interesting problems in itself.